or use this Quick Button

 Sharpen tiles - When enabled Mazaika will "Sharpen" the resampled tiles.
 It will give you much sharper

 mosaic tiles.
 Usually it is recommended to enable this option.
-Please note that if the images that you use
+Please note that if the images that you

-as tiles are already very sharp it maybe good to disable this option to avoid "oversharp" images.
+use as tiles are already very sharp it maybe good to disable this option to avoid "oversharp" images.

 Save as - Press this button to start saving.
 It may take up to a few minutes to save large mosaics.

-Speed depends on file format, tile count, tile size and additional options you choose.
+Speed depends on file format, tile count, tile size and additional

 Stop - Press this button to stop the saving process at any time.